Exposure Updated Medically Reviewed 9 min read

 The Pooled Case-Control Analysis

-A meta-analysis combining data from eight case-control studies with more than 18,000 participants found:
+A pooled analysis combining data from eight population-based case-control studies, with 8,525 ovarian cancer cases and 9,859 controls (more than 18,000 participants), found:

-- 30 to 33% increased risk of ovarian cancer with any genital talc use
+• A modest increased risk of epithelial ovarian cancer with any genital talc use (odds ratio 1.24)

 Researchers note that neither study design is definitive on its own, and the overall pattern across all study types is more informative than any single analysis.